OFA-Sys/OFA/README.md

 ```

 ## Visual Question Answering
-Here we provide the finetuning and inference codes to easily reproduce the VQAv2 result reported in our paper (**test-std 80.02**).
+Here we provide the finetuning and inference codes to reproduce the VQAv2 result reported in our paper (**test-std 80.02**).
 We believe much improvement on accuracy can still be achieved based on this codebase :)
 1. **Prepare the Dataset & Checkpoints**: Download data (see [datasets.md](datasets.md)) and models (see [checkpoints.md](checkpoints.md)) and put them in the correct directory.
 The dataset zipfile `vqa_data.zip` is around 100G and the decompressed data costs around 135G disk storage, which contains the training, validation and testing samples together with other necessary data resources.
 Following common practice, VG-QA samples are also included in the training data.
 To adapt to the seq2seq paradigm of OFA, we transform original VQA training questions with multiple golden answers into multiple training samples.
 For the original VQA validation set, we keep around 10k samples for our validation and utilize the other samples for training.
 Each line of the dataset represents a VQA sample with the following format.
 The information of question-id, image-id, question, answer (with confidence), predicted object labels  (taken from [VinVL](https://github.com/pzzhang/VinVL), slightly brings around +0.1 accuracy improvement), image base64 string are separated by tabs.
     ```
     79459   79459   is this person wearing shorts?
 0.6|!+no    house&&short&&...&&sky  /9j/4AAQS...tigZ/9k=